 - Work takes place in offices and/or studios, as well as on location.

 - The bigger production companies tend to be based in London and other large cities, such as Bristol, Cardiff, Birmingham, Manchester and Liverpool.
-Production companies tend to recruit runners who live locally or who can be relied on at short notice, so relocation may be necessary.
+Production companies tend to recruit runners who live locally or who can be relied on at short notice.

 - Travel within a working day is common.
-You are likely to spend a lot of time travelling to and from locations, picking people up from places such as airports and train stations, making local deliveries and doing any shopping that is needed.
+You're likely to spend a lot of time travelling to and from locations, picking people up from places such as airports and train stations, making local deliveries and doing any shopping that is needed.

 Relevant courses include:

 - drama or theatre studies

 - broadcast, television, film, media or radio production.

 Getting a position as a runner is often a combination of luck, timing and networking.
 The industry looks favourably on you if you have experience and contacts.